Research Projects and Groups

 - Research groups, areas or projects should consider whether their content can fit within an existing website before requesting a new site.
 Unless a funding body explicitly states that a separate website is a requirement, incorporating research projects into existing websites is the preferred approach, provided there is an appropriate site.
 Any request for a new website needs to go through the website approval process.

 - Any researchers employed by the University of Adelaide need to have their research pages in full University branding.

-- If the University is the lead for a non-ARC or CRC funded project, the project website should not be hosted externally.
+- If the University is the lead for a funded project, such as ARC or CRC, the project website should not be hosted externally.

 - Should a staff member leave the employment of the University, they may negotiate to take website content with them.
 This, however, does not apply where there is a directive otherwise, or if the project's website contains technical or sensitive information or University intellectual property.

 Guidelines for improving the content of research websites

 - Websites should be used to promote research, and content should be suitable for a wide audience.
 Don't include sensitive or overly technical content.